Marius Leonavičius: BC Wolves

 At the end of the 2022-23 season, Leonavicius returned to Lithuania to join the BC Wolves staff as an assistant coach, upon the invitation of legendary Lithuanian basketball coach Kestutis Kemzura.
 The club finished 3rd in the regular season of the Lithuanian basketball league but failed to advance to the semifinals.
 In the Northern European Basketball League, they lost in the finals and finished 2nd.

 The 2023-24 season was relatively better, with the club again finishing 3rd in the regular season and advancing to the semifinals.
 However, they ultimately lost to the future champions BC Rytas 2-3, finishing 4th in the final standings.
 The club also had its first season playing in the EuroCup, but their 8-10 regular season record was not enough to qualify for the playoffs.

 The 2024–25 season began with a coaching change, as Italian coach Alessandro Magro took over the team.
 In their second EuroCup campaign, the club improved its regular season record to 10–8 and, for the first time in its history, qualified for the playoffs.
 However, they were eliminated in the first round.
 Domestically, the team reached the Final Four of the King Mindaugas Cup (KMT) but finished fourth after losses in both the semifinal and the third-place game.
 In the Lithuanian Basketball League, the Wolves ended the regular season in fourth place but once again failed to advance to the semifinals.

 Return to JL Bourg

 At the beginning of the 2025–26 season, Leonavicius returned to JL Bourg for his second stint in France, following the discontinuation of the BC Wolves project after the club’s funding was abruptly cut by its owner.

+In his first season back, the team won the EuroCup, delivering a historic achievement for the club on the European stage.